Today in History

 1959 Chinese gooseberry becomes kiwifruit

-The prominent produce company Turners and Growers announced they would now export the Chinese gooseberry under the name 'kiwifruit'.
-First introduced here in 1904, kiwifruit are now grown worldwide, with New Zealand-grown fruit marketed as 'Zespri'. more...
+The prominent produce company Turners and Growers announced that it would from now on export Chinese gooseberries under the name 'kiwifruit'.
+First grown here in 1906, kiwifruit are now cultivated worldwide, with New Zealand-grown fruit marketed as 'Zespri'.
+Read more...

 Jun